-God pronounced a curse on Cain and his labours that caused Cain to express great anguish—but not repentance.
+God pronounced a curse on Cain and his labours that caused Cain to express great anguish – but not repentance.
 Cain complained that his punishment was too much.
 The ground would not favour him with good crops, God would not look on him with favour, and anyone who saw him might kill him because he was a murderer.
-Apparently Adam and Eve had other children by this time, and perhaps grandchildren.
-Even then God showed His continuing love by placing a protective mark on Cain before he went out from the presence of the Lord and lived in a land called Nod (the land of wandering).
+Even then, God showed His continuing love by placing a protective mark on Cain before he went out from the presence of the Lord and lived in a land called Nod (the land of wandering).
 Wandering about and unable to make a living from the ground, Cain would be a warning to others not to commit murder.

 Way to Introduce the Story:

-When the brothers grew up Cain became a farmer who worked in the fields.
-Abel took care of sheep.
+When the brothers grew up, Cain became a farmer who worked in the fields.
+Abel took care of the sheep.

-In those days people showed their devotion to God by bringing gifts and laying them on a platform called an altar.
+In those days, people showed their devotion to God by bringing gifts and laying them on an altar platform.
 Cain brought some of the vegetables that he had grown and placed them on the altar.

 God was pleased with the offering that Abel made.
 Why do you think that was?
 Perhaps it was because he saw that Abel loved God so much that he wanted to give his very best.

 Cain did not control his anger and jealousy.
-He became more and more angry that all of his anger just “boiled up” inside.
+He became increasingly angry that all his anger just “boiled up” inside.